 The most common treatment for feline fibrosarcomas is surgery, and your vet might recommend radiation treatment before or after surgery as well.

-Thousands of pet parents look for safe, natural treatments to use with conventional methods or to replace them.
-We are excited to introduce to you PIPTOPET, an effective natural treatment that has been used and trusted by thousands of pet parents!
+Thousands of pet parents look for natural treatments to use with conventional methods.
+We are excited to introduce to you PIPTOPET, a natural product that has been used and trusted by thousands of pet parents!

-You can feel confident knowing that PIPTOPET is safe for long-term use and can reduce chances of a recurrence while boosting your pet’s immune system to fight the disease.
+You can feel confident knowing that PIPTOPET can be used for long-term and can help in your effort to boost your pet’s immune system during the fight of the disease.